Greece Digital Nomad Visa Guide (2024)

 Biggest drawback: Lack of coworking spaces

-Patras is not known for its beauty, but for the energy you can feel whenever you visit this city.
+Patras is not known for its beauty as much as for the energy you can feel whenever you visit this city.

-Namely, Patras University has around 40,000 students, so the city is bustling with youthful energy — the city never sleeps.
+Namely, Patras University has around 40,000 students, so the city is bustling with youthful energy — it never sleeps.

 However, that does not mean you cannot rest or sleep peacefully, on the contrary, the city itself is quite peaceful because the nightlife hotspots are mostly on Gerokostopoulou Street.

-Along with the cool city vibe, the cost of living in Greece’s third-largest town is one of the things that might attract more and more digital nomads in the years to come.
+Along with the cool city vibe, the cost of living in Greece’s third-largest town is one of the factors that might attract more and more digital nomads in the years to come.

-In Patras, you can go everywhere on foot, but still, if you want, you can use their well-organized public transport system
+In Patras, you can go everywhere on foot, or you can use their well-organized public transport system.

-Furthermore, you can use some bus lines to get to nearby villages and settlements that might be good destinations for weekend excursions.
+Furthermore, there are bus lines to nearby villages and settlements that might be good destinations for weekend excursions.

 As with almost every Greek town, Patras is full of small family-owned taverns where you can try local specialties for moderate prices.